rwickens/automate_PET/README.md

 # Automate PET - Bedard lab

-My name is Rebekah Wickens, and I am a PhD student in Marc-Andre Bedard's lab (Montreal Neurological Institute) This is some of my work towards automating the Bedard lab's PET image processing pipeline
+My name is Rebekah Wickens, and I am a PhD student in Marc-Andre Bedard's lab (Montreal Neurological Institute).
+Here is some of my work towards automating the Bedard lab's PET image processing pipeline

 For the automate_PET.py program, the following is the information for the user.